benchristel/sindarin/english-tengwar.md

 [.ti AE5,Ex37zE1E<span class="tai">j</span>^z<span class="tai">H</span>&#186; X#w6Ykt^AT`Bz7qpT1Ej^]
 </p>

-That's the One Ring inscription, probably the most famous example of the Elvish script.
-But if you get it tattooed around your arm and claim that it's in an Elvish *language*, the joke's on you—it's actually Sauron's Black Speech, written with _tengwar_ letters.
+It is worth noting that the One Ring inscription is not "in Elvish".
+Though the letters are of Elvish design, the language is Sauron's Black Speech.
 Transcribed into our Roman alphabet, the Ring inscription goes:

 <p class="center text">
 <em>